November 10-13, 2017 Trepassey Moose Hunting: (30 Photos)

 24.

-22. We came out of the woods around supper time, Dad started preparing an awesome Turkey Dinner while Bassan and I headed to Eddy's to get a pickup load of firewood for the cabin.
+22. We came out of the woods around supper time, Dad started preparing an awesome Turkey Dinner while Bassan and I headed over to Eddy's to get a pickup load of firewood for the camp.

 21. Saturday morning we hopped on the bikes and headed to a different area known as the herding grounds.
 Today the weather was overcast and extremely windy.
-Without frost we knew that animals would probably be deep in the woods and hard pressed to move.
+Without frost we suspected animals would probably be deep in the woods and hard pressed to move.

 20. Bassan was in the lead when we arrived to the first bog and a beautiful cow was stood up on the far side.
-Unfortunately by the time he had his rifle ready the animal scurried up over the hill.
-We went in pursuit for awhile but she went deeper into the deep woods in a direction where we couldn't cut her off.
+Unfortunately by the time he had his rifle ready the animal disappeared up over the hill.
+We were in pursuit for awhile but she went deeper into the deep woods in a direction where we couldn't cut her off.

-19. This beautiful grassy meadow was/is a moose haven with piles of fresh moose sign covering the ground and nearby cutover.
+19. This beautiful grassy meadow is a moose haven with piles of fresh moose sign covering the ground and nearby cutover.

 18. We drove further in the trail on bikes then walked for a few hours looking for animals and/or sign.
 Late in the afternoon Bassan found a pair of cows deep in the woods near the meadow, made a shot to get them to move but they were having no part of it!

-17. Peitro arrived just as we got back to camp where we had another awesome home cooked meal, then Dad loaded up to head home to Bay Roberts.
+17. That evening Peitro arrived just as we got back to camp where we had another awesome home cooked meal, then Dad loaded up for the drive back to Bay Roberts.

 16. Sunday morning the weather was clear and sunny but still very windy.
 Again, without frost we knew animals wouldn't be on the move.